mlinxfeld/terraform-oci-fk-oke/training/lesson1_oke_basic_cluster/README.md

 ## LESSON 1 - Creating OKE Basic Cluster

-In this tutorial, we'll guide you through the process of setting up a Basic OKE Cluster.
+In this lesson, we'll guide you through the process of setting up a Basic OKE Cluster.
 This type of cluster supports all essential features offered by Kubernetes and the Container Engine for Kubernetes, but it lacks the advanced functionalities available in enhanced clusters, like virtual nodes and cluster add-on management.
 Although basic clusters are equipped with a service level objective (SLO), they do not come with a financially-backed service level agreement (SLA).

 ![](terraform-oci-fk-oke-lesson1.png)